TMiguelT/CwlWorkshop/slides.md

 ### Exercise
 ]
 * Try to find a simple wrapper for the tool `bwa mem` from the
-* Download that tool definition, and run it on the provided fastq files with `toil-cwl-runner bwa.cwl`
+* Download that tool definition, and run it on the provided data with `toil-cwl-runner bwa.cwl` (it should prompt you on how to specify the input files)
 * Save this tool definition - we'll use it in our pipeline later ]
 * This didn't do much beyond just running the `bwa` tool